web analytics

 Sales tax rates are automatically calculated for each sale by QuickBooks according to the following:

-• The location where the sale occurs or the product is shipped.
+• The location of the sale or the shipping destination is taken into account.

-• The sales tax classification of your product or service.
+• The tax category assigned to your product or service is applied.

 Step 2: Add the Places Where You Charge Sales Tax in QuickBooks